Köppen climate classification

 Third letter

-b Warm summer Warmest month temperature is less than +22 °C and at least 4 months with temperatures greater than or equal to +10 °C
+At least 4 months with temperatures greater than or equal to +10 °C.

 Contact